domainfinders00/acountrydivided.com/README.md

 # acountrydivided.com
-informational site about leasing or buying domain name
+For information on buying or leasing this domain please email domainfinders00@gmail.com